stephanie-K/practitioner-stories/how-to.md

 ## Different level of detail

 Within each theme, there are sub-themes and for each of them, you will find a list of insights.
-If you want to learn more about a specific one then select the insight's link which will take you further down the page where you can read all the quotes from participants which support this insight.
+If you want to learn more about a specific one then select it if it has a triangle next to it:
+-  all the quotes from participants which support this insight will appear under it
+- select again to close it

 > We do realise it's still very complex, but this is a first step to make all our data more accessible.
 >